TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>crash_log</code>
 </td>
 <td>
-hether to write to a crash log and where.
+Whether to write to a crash log and where.
 If commented out, omitted, or undefined, no crash logging will take place
 </td>
 <td>